-Kern Supervisors back off vaping and smoking ban
+Kern supervisors back off vaping and smoking ban

 “I smoked for so long, 20 years,” said David Sparling, who described himself as a three-pack-a-day smoker.
 “I tried patches, doctor recommendations, even hypnotization.
 Nothing worked.
 The vapor did.
 I’ve been smoke-free for quite some time now.
 I’d like to stay that way.”

-Other ex-smokers and shop owners seemed to convince Supervisors from taking strong action against either vaping or smoking.
+Other ex-smokers and shop owners seemed to convince supervisors not to take strong action against either vaping or smoking.

 “I don’t think government is the answer to the problem,” Supervisor Mick Gleason said during the meeting.
 “I don’t think you come to Kern County to get someone to stop smoking in the high school bathroom.
 That’s not our job.”